Verdena: Endkadenz

 On 18 December 2014 Verdena announced the release of two volumes of their latest efforts.
 On 27 December they announced the title, cover and tracklist of the first volume: Endkadenz Vol. 1.
 The first single from Endkadenz Vol. 1, Un po' esageri, was released on 8 January 2015, and on the 23rd it was announced there would be a new member of the group, Giuseppe Chiara, a session player who would accompany the group during live performances.
 He was found by Sammarelli, who, under the pseudonym "Eleanor Spinetti," posted an advertisement on the Villaggio Musicale website reading "Rock group started in the Bergamo area is looking for an experienced musician, man or woman between 18 and 40 years old, who can play keyboards, guitar and sing (for backup voices), for demanding tours in Italy and Europe.
 Long hours required, commitment and above all passion.
 No cover".
 The group would rehearse with various different musicians who responded, eventually selecting Chiara.

-After the promotion of the album in Feltrinelli bookstores from 26 to 29 January across Milan, Romes, Naples and Bari, the first part of the tour began with 9 dates between the end of February and the beginning of March with Jennifer Gentle.
+After the promotion of the album in Feltrinelli bookstores from 26 to 29 January across Milan, Romes, Naples and Bari, the first part of the tour began with nine dates between the end of February and the beginning of March with Jennifer Gentle.
 The second part of the tour that was dedicated to the first volume started at the end of March and did not feature Jennifer Gentle.

-On 22 March 2015 they announced a single from the first volume of Endkadenz, Contro la ragione, accompianied by a music video directed by Pepsy Romanoff, while on 31 July the third and final single, Nevischio, whose video (edited by Marianna Schivardi) was shot during two dates of the Endkadenz Vol. 1 tour, on March 2 in Milan (shots by Paolo De Francesco, Jarno Iotti and Nico Cagarelli) and on 15 July in Rome (shot by Dandaddy and Davide Caucci).
+On 22 March 2015 they announced a single from the first volume of Endkadenz, Contro la ragione, accompanied by a music video directed by Pepsy Romanoff, while on 31 July the third and final single, Nevischio, whose video (edited by Marianna Schivardi) was shot during two dates of the Endkadenz Vol. 1 tour, on March 2 in Milan (shots by Paolo De Francesco, Jarno Iotti and Nico Cagarelli) and on 15 July in Rome (shot by Dandaddy and Davide Caucci).
 The second part of Endkadenz, Endkadenz Vol. 2, was released on 28 August alongside the first single of the second volume, Colle immane, with a video directed by Samson Pomponny.
 On 3 December, through the band's Facebook page, the music video of Identikit, the second single from Endkadenz Vol. 2, directed by Alberto himself, was promoted.

 Throughout 2015 and 2016, the Endkadenz tours were a huge success, and the band announced the European Endkadenz Tour 2016 in May on their Facebook page.
 Verdena toured Europe with 8 dates in Barcelona, Paris, Cologne, London, Munich, Luxembourg, Berlin, and Hamburg.
 The European tour was brought alongside a short series of shows in Italy, where they would play at small clubs, including venues where Verdena debuted in the late 90s (ex.
 Bloom di Mezzago).
 Each show would end with a cover in English, chosen in rotation between Nirvana, the Melvins and Led Zeppelin (all bands that famously influenced the group).
 In June, they unexpectedly announced another 6 summer concerts only in Italy (Caerano di San Marco, Cesena, Pesaro, Olbia, Prato and Desio) with a setlist of solely Endkadenz Vol. 1 and Vol. 2 songs.